What To See In Rome Off The Beaten Path: 37 Best Hidden Gems In Rome

 Teatro Marcello

-Not many people who visit Rome take their time to explore Teatro Marcello – this is as Rome off the beaten path as it gets.
+Not many people who visit Rome take their time to check out Teatro Marcello – this is as Rome off the beaten path as it gets, although it’s actually located in the heart of the historic center.
 Yet, it’s a pity, as this is a beautiful site.
-Much like the better known Colosseum, this was a theater that in its heyday could seat 20000 people.
-It was completed in 12 BC.
-In the 16th century a building was built right on top of it.
-Nowadays, this building contains some of the most luxurious apartments in town.

 Domus Romane di Palazzo Valentini

-This is one of the most interesting places to visit in Rome off the beaten path: it is still relatively unknown.
 The Domus were two Roman villas dating back to the 1st and 4th century AD.
 They are visited on a tour that goes above a glass floor, from which the villas are visible.
 The building above is Palazzo Valentini, a Renaissance villa that dates back to the 15th century.

 What makes visiting the Domus Romane interesting is the use of modern technology – light, sound and video – to show that the villas must have looked like when they were in use.